saahmd/taxonomy-data/plan.md

 making this plan ideal for frequent travelers.

-**Essentials** costs $60/month for 1 phone line, $90/month for 2 or 3 phone lines, $100/month for 4 phone lines,
-$120/month for 5 phone lines, plus taxes and fees.
-This limited-time deal provides a budget-friendly option while still delivering the essentials.
-It includes unlimited talk and text and 50GB of premium data, along with access to T-Mobile’s 5G network.
-This plan supports up to 6 lines and is ideal for users looking for core features without the additional entertainment or upgrade perks.

-The Essentials Saver plan is priced at a discounted rate of $50/month for 1 phone line, $80/month for 2 phone lines, $100/month for 3 phone lines, plus taxes and fees.
+**Essentials** plan is priced at a discounted rate of $50/month for 1 phone line, $80/month for 2 phone lines, $90/month for 3 phone lines, $100/month for 4 phone lines, $120/month for 5 phone lines, plus taxes and fees.
 This is T-Mobile’s lowest-priced unlimited plan, offering unlimited talk, text, and data at a budget-friendly cost.
 It includes 50GB of premium data, making it suitable for users who want essential wireless features at a reduced rate.
 The AutoPay discount is applied when using an eligible payment method.